Emmaseyi/alx-low_level_programming/0x12-singly_linked_lists/README.md

 3. Add node at the end
 4. Free list
 5. The Hare and the Tortoise
-6. Real programmers can write assembly code in any langua
+6. Real programmers can write assembly code in a language